Bank of Jerusalem: 21st century

+In 2013 the bank acquired General Finance-Assuta Investment Management Company.
+This significantly increased its activity in the local capital market.
+However, it sold this activity to Meitav Dash after four years.

+In 2017 the bank launched a service for a prepaid debit card, primarily targeting employees without a bank account who receive their monthly salary in cash, allowing them to receive their salary on a credit card.

+In 2018 the bank attempted to acquire Municipal Bank (then owned by the Belgian-French banking and finance group Dexia), but its acquisition proposal was rejected in favor of a competing offer from Discount Bank.

 Criticism

 Involvement in Israeli settlements

-On 12 February 2020, the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the occupied Golan Heights.
+On 12 February 2020 the United Nations published a database of companies doing business related in the West Bank, including East Jerusalem, as well as in the occupied Golan Heights.
 Bank of Jerusalem was listed on the database on account of its activities in Israeli settlements in these occupied territories, which are considered illegal under international law.